• Christmas Recipes

 • 12 oz candy melts* at minimum, use red, white, green, or brown (for reindeer)

-• Sprinkles or Other Candy Melts for decorating Pretzels (if making reindeer)
+• Sprinkles or Other Candy Melts for decorating Pretzels (if making reindeer), Mini Reese's (for Ornatments)

 Instructions